kien-vu/Mobility-Assisted-on-Demand-Routing-Algorithm-for-MANETs-in-the-Presence-of-Location-Errors/README.md

 This is a code package is related to the following  article:

-Mobility-Assisted-on-Demand-Routing-Algorithm-for-MANETs-in-the-Presence-of-Location-Errors
-Trung Kien Vu and Sungoh Kwon, “Mobility-Assisted on-Demand Routing Algorithm for MANETs in the Presence of Location Errors,” The Scientific World Journal, vol. 2014, Article ID 790103, 11 pages, 2014. doi:10.1155/2014/790103
+“Mobility-Assisted on-Demand Routing Algorithm for MANETs in the Presence of Location Errors,” The Scientific World Journal, vol. 2014, Article ID 790103, 11 pages, 2014. doi:10.1155/2014/790103

 The Scientific World Journal